-As noted elsewhere in this Code of Conduct, schools shall collect and submit the following data elements as part of their semi-annual reports to the District and Board:
+- 2 As noted elsewhere in this Code of Conduct, schools shall collect and submit the following data - 3 elements as part of their semi-annual reports to the District and Board: - 4 5

-- Dress code violations resulting in a Level 1 or Level 2 response. - Suspensions resulting from escalations of conflict relating to dress code violations.
+- Dress code violations resulting in a Level 1 or Level 2 response. - Suspensions resulting from escalations of dress code violations. - 6 7